chainer/chainercv/README.md

 ## Transforms

-ChainerCV supports functions commonly used to prepare image data before feeding to neural networks.
+ChainerCV supports functions commonly used to prepare data before feeding to a neural network.
-We expect users to use these functions together with a dataset object (e.g. `chainer.dataset.DatasetMixin`).
+We expect users to use these functions together with an object that supports the dataset interface (e.g. `chainer.dataset.DatasetMixin`).
-Many of the datasets prepared in ChainerCV are very thin wrappers around raw datasets in the filesystem, and the transforms work best with such thin dataset classes.
-The users can create a custom preprocessing pipeline by defining a function that describes procedures to transform data.
+The users can create a custom preprocessing pipeline by defining a function that describes a procedure to transform the incoming data.

-Here is an example where the user rescales input image and data augments it by randomly rotation.
+Here is an example where the user rescales and applies a randomly rotation to an image.

 ```python
 from chainer.datasets import get_mnist